The prismatic realization functor for Shimura varieties of abelian type: Prismatic realization functors on Shimura varieties of abelian type

 \begin{lem} A morphism $\alpha\colon (\mb{G}_1,\mb{X}_1)\to (\mb{G},\mb{X})$ (resp.\@ $\alpha\colon (\mb{G}_1,\mb{X}_1,\mc{G}_1)\to (\mb{G},\mb{X},\mc{G})$) of Shimura data (resp.\@ parahoric Shimura data) induces a morphism $\mb{G}_1^c\to \mb{G}^c$ (resp.\@ $\mc{G}_1^c\to\mc{G}^c$). \end{lem} \begin{proof} The claim concerning Shimura data would follow from $\alpha(\mb{Z}_{1,\ac})\subseteq \mb{Z}_\ac$.
 To show this, it suffices to show that if $\mb{S}=(\alpha^{-1}(\mb{Z}_\ac)\cap \mb{Z}_{1,\ac})^\circ$, then $\mb{S}_\R$ contains the split component of $(\mb{Z}_{1,\mathrm{a}})_\R$.
 Suppose not and that $\R^\times\subseteq (\mb{Z}_{1,\mathrm{a}})(\R)$ is not contained in $\mb{S}(\R)$.
 If $\alpha(\R^\times)$ is not contained in $\mb{Z}_\R$ then we arrive at a contradiction as in the proof of \cite[Lemma 3.1.3]{LoveringModels}.
 As $\R^\times\subseteq (\mb{Z}_{1,\mathrm{a}})(\R)$ this then implies that $\alpha(\R^\times)\subseteq \mb{Z}_\ac(\R)$ which is again a contradiction.
 The claim concerning parahoric Shimura data then follows by applying \cite[Proposition 1.1.4]{KisinPappas}. \end{proof}

-If $(\mb{G},\mb{X})$ is a Shimura datum of Hodge type, then $\mb{G}$ is equal to $\mb{G}^c$.
+\begin{rem}If $(\mb{G},\mb{X})$ is of Hodge type, then $\mb{G}$ is equal to $\mb{G}^c$.
 Indeed, this can be checked explicitly for Siegel datum, and follows by functoriality for arbitrary $(\mb{G},\mb{X})$.
-Shimura data of abelian type need not enjoy this equality in general, and $\mc G\to \mc G^c$ is not necessarily an isomorphism even in the unramified case.
+Shimura data of abelian type need not enjoy this equality in general. \end{rem}

 For a Shimura datum $(\mb{G},\mb{X})$, and a neat compact open $\mathsf{K}=\mathsf{K}_p\mathsf{K}^p\subseteq\mb{G}(\A_f^p)$, the map

 is a $\mathsf{K}_p/\mb{Z}(\Q)^{-}_{\mathsf{K}}$-torsor on $(\Sh_{\mathsf{K}_p\mathsf{K}^p})_\proet$, where $\mb{Z}(\Q)^{-}_{\mathsf{K}}$ is the closure of $\mb{Z}(\Q)\cap \mathsf{K}$ in $\mathsf{K}$ (see \cite[\S1.5.8]{KSZ}).
 If $K_p^c$ denotes the image of $K_p$ in $G^c(\Q_p)$, loc.\@ cit.\@ shows that $K_p\to K_p^c$ factorizes through $K_p/\mb{Z}(\Q)_{K}^{-}$.
 Denote by $\mathsf{T}_\mathsf{K}$ the $K_p^c$-torsor obtained by pushing forward $\varprojlim_{\scriptscriptstyle\mathsf{K}_p'\subseteq \mathsf{K}_p}\Sh_{\mathsf{K}_p'\mathsf{K}^p}$ along $\mathsf{K}_p/\mb{Z}(\Q)^{-}_{\mathsf{K}}\to K_p^c$.
 We obtain an object $\nu_{\mathsf{K},\et}$ of $G^c\text{-}\cat{Loc}_{\Q_p}(\Sh_{{\mathsf{K}_p\mathsf{K}^p}})$ given by sending $\rho\colon G^c\to\GL(V)$ to the pushforward of $\mathsf{T}_\mathsf{K}$ along $\rho\colon K_p^c\to \GL(V)$.
 Fix $g$ in $\mb{G}(\A_f)$, and suppose $g^{-1}\mathsf{K} g\subseteq \mathsf{K}'$.
 If $g=g_pg^p$, and $\Int(g_p^c)$ is the inner automorphism of $G^c$ associated to the image $g_p^c$ of $g_p$ in $G^c(\Q_p)$, then